 From figure 4, two regimes can be observed.
 As the bias increases from 0 to 7 V there is a sharp rise in the extinction ratio, reaching 1.8 dB at 1310 nm and 8.6 dB at 1355 nm when biased at 7 V. As the voltage is further increased, there is a more gradual increase in the extinction ratio reaching 5.1 dB at 1310 nm and 21.6 dB at 1355 nm when biased at 20 V. This behaviour of the extinction ratio can be explained qualitatively using observations from in figure 2, where at zero bias the wavelengths of 1310 and 1355 nm are beyond the absorption edge of the quantum dots.
 As the bias increases the absorption edge moves to longer wavelengths, getting closer to the measured wavelengths resulting in a sharp rise in the extinction ratio.
 Then at a modest bias the monitored wavelengths coincide with the broad peak of the quantum dot absorption resulting in a much smaller increase in the extinction ratio.
 To fully understand why the absorption behaves in this manner would require detailed modelling of the QCSE across the multiple DWELL layers which is beyond the scope of this work.

 Although a higher extinction ratio has been measured at 1355 nm than at 1310 nm it should be possible to alter the growth conditions of the dots to alter the ground state in the dots so that the peak responsivity occurs 1310 nm.
 It is also worth remembering that the cladding layers in this structure have not been optimised to fully confine the light to the active region.
 Neither has the coupling between the two sections been evaluated and maximised.
 Therefore by addressing these issues it should be possible to further improve the modulation capability of these devices.

+For real world application as an optical modulator or switch it is nescercary to know the devices dynamic performance however due to the lack of waveguiding in our structure and some fabrication limitations we have not been able to asses these attributes.
+There has been a previous report of InAs quantum dots grown on a GaAs substrate which was utilised as an optical modulator with a 3dB bandwidths of 10 GHz [21].
+Additionally InAs Quantum dots grown on GaAs have been deployed as high speed lasers [22], [23] and amplifiers [24], [25] with speeds of 40 GHz having been realised.
+Given the early promise of the laser performance of III-V grown on Silicon substrates which are highly comparable to that obtained when grown on GaAs substrates [3], [4], [5] it seems reasonable to expect similar speed performance in the device reported here as those which have been reported on GaAs substrates.

 Conclusions